This pregnancy, I’ve dealt with a lot of advice… even more so than with my first child. And I’ve heard ALL of the old wives tales it seems!

 This is dumb.
 Boy is this dumb.
 Annie’s heart rate was always low – even the doctor was convinced she was a boy.
 When she popped out and was a girl, we were all astounded.
 Everything pointed to her being a boy.
 And yes, she’s still ornery to this day – takes after her arm-raising Mama.

-Myth #4: If a pregnant woman sees something ugly, she’ll have an ugly baby.
+Myth #4: When a pregnant woman sees something really ugly, it means she’ll have an ugly baby.

 Quick!
 Someone get me some eye patches!